Risks related to P2P Investing

 When it comes to investing, there is always a degree of risk involved.

-However, how much risk is too much?
+However, how much risk is too much and what types of risks are there?

 Where does one draw the line, and how do you know when you've crossed it?
 To minimise risk while maximising reward, how might peer-to-peer lending be structured?